Join a Summer Open Group Walk

 From €34

-These are medium difficulty walks sometimes on steep terrain.
-We always walk at the pace of the group & go to different places each time.
+These are either easy or medium difficulty walks sometimes on steep terrain.
+We always walk at the pace of the group & go to different places each day.

-Explore more of the area and see the beautiful views, wildlife and wild flowers.
+Explore more of the area and see the beautiful views, wildlife and wild flowers whilst often heading up to a high point.

-These are medium difficulty walks sometimes on steep terrain.
+These walks are medium & occasionally a little challenging, often sometimes on steep terrain.
 We always walk at the pace of the group.

 Bring your own picnic!

-A walk to beautiful places where we stop and have an art lesson with amazing local artist Kimberly Francis
+Walks to beautiful places in the mountains where we stop and have an art lesson with amazing local artist Kimberly Francis

 Art materials supplied, you are also welcome to bring your own.